A repeatable, evidence-based transition methodology.

 Governance

-Design the ownership model: RACI, review cadences, procurement policy, and exception-handling protocol.
-Ensure continuity after the engagement concludes.
+Design the ownership model: RACI templates, review cadences, procurement policy patterns, and exception-handling protocol — so accountability continues after the engagement concludes.

 06